 - Human Resources: Walmart invests heavily in training, developing, and managing its employees;

 - Resource management: It successfully manages its information systems, supply chain, distribution facilities, in all its units;

 - Market power: Its global reach and strong name have ensured its market power over suppliers and competitors.

 - Working conditions: Walmart has received some criticism when it comes to the workforce, such as low wages and poor working conditions;

 - Profit margins: Its cost leadership strategy leads to thin profit margins for the business;

 - Imitation: Walmart’s business model can be easily copied by its rivals.

-- Expansion: it can reach or increase its presence in markets such as China, Middle East, and Latin America.
+- Expansion: It can reach or increase its presence in markets such as China, the Middle East, and Latin America;

 It can be seen that even though Walmart’s business model is always seeking to update itself on the market and available technologies, the base of its business remains grounded on the initial idea of its founder about half a century ago: making people happy, by spending little.